 - A springboard for students and up-and-coming professionals to launch their work.

 - A growing network for students and up-and-coming professionals to share ideas and opportunities and lend support.

-A channel for dialogue that encourages and develops a greater understanding between different perspectives on the major political, social and cultural issues currently shaping CEERE.
+- A channel for dialogue that encourages and develops a greater understanding between different perspectives on the major issues currently shaping the post-communist world.

-If you ask us, Lossi 36 began on an early September morning in 2017, when a group of international master’s students sat down together in a small auditorium in the far reaches of Europe.
-What had gathered us at this address, Lossi 36, Tartu, Estonia, was a shared passion for discussing politics, society and culture related to Europe and the CEERE region.
+Lossi 36 began on an early September morning in 2017, when a group of international master’s students sat down together in a small auditorium in the far reaches of Europe.
+What had gathered us at this address – Lossi 36, Tartu, Estonia – was a shared passion for discussing politics, society, and culture related to the post-communist East.

-After months of discussions, knowledge building and idea sharing, we began our journey of building a common project to create bridges between people as well as nations.
-Named after the place where we all once meet, this project, our very own media outlet, finally materialized in June 2018.
+After months of discussions, we began our journey of building bridges between people and ideas.
+Named after the place where we all once meet, Lossi 36 finally materialised in June 2018.